Know The Requirements

 In case it happened… Rejection

+You are rejected from UK Universities, what will be the next step?
 Sometimes even if you think you did everything the right way, you can get a rejection.
-Don’t take it personal and don’t get too focused on this one university.
+Don’t take it personally and don’t get too focused on this one university.
 Here is what you can do.

 What is Clearing?